 With this feature, you can now link your Amazon Seller Central account to Marin alongside your Amazon Advertising account in order to gain a more holistic view of your ecommerce efforts, spanning both organic and sponsored listings.

-- Products with ads are available in the Ads grid and the Shopping Products grid
+- Products with ads are available in the Ads grid and the Products grid

-You'll find that, in addition to displaying your shopping product quantities in the Shopping grid, quantity information for products is also accessible and visible from the Ads grid.
+You'll find that, in addition to displaying your product quantities in the Products grid, quantity information for products is also accessible and visible from the Ads grid.
 Product quantities are preserved across different grids in order to facilitate your decision-making and make it easier to manage your ads effectively.

-We've now introduced support for the following new columns (applicable only to Amazon product listings as of now) in Shopping Products grid:
+We've now introduced support for the following new columns (applicable only to Amazon product listings as of now) in the Products grid:

 Linking Your Seller Central Account